Chapter 5 - Department of Cannabis Regulation

 § 1224.
 Provisional License for Mille Lacs Corporate Ventures.

-Mille Lacs Corporate Ventures shall obtain a provisional cannabis license for each license as listed in § 1210(a)(2).
-All provisional licenses may be granted by a Resolution of the Band Assembly starting on the effective date of this Act and shall expire on December 31, 2024.
+Mille Lacs Corporate Ventures, or a subsidiary thereof, shall obtain a provisional, non-transferable cannabis license for each license as listed in § 1210(a)(2).
+All provisional licenses may be granted by a Resolution of the Band Assembly starting on the effective date of this Code and shall expire on June 31, 2025.
 After expiration of all provisional cannabis licenses, Mille Lacs Corporate Ventures shall obtain any and all cannabis licenses through the Department’s processes as listed above.

 Historical and Statutory Notes